safoorsafdar/safoorsafdarcom/content/posts/get-started-with-iac-and-terraform/index.md

 Ultimately, IAC tools like Terraform provide organizations with a more efficient and scalable approach to infrastructure management, enabling them to meet the changing needs of their business while reducing the risk of human error.

-🔗 Want to deepen your knowledge of Terraform? check my blog post on [How to provision a Kubernetes container engine with Terraform on Oracle Cloud Infrastructure (OCI)](https://safoorsafdar.com/post/how-to-provision-kubernetes-container-engine-with-terraform-on-oracle-cloud-oci).
+🔗 Want to deepen your knowledge of Terraform?
+Check my blog post on [How to provision a Kubernetes container engine with Terraform on Oracle Cloud Infrastructure (OCI)](https://safoorsafdar.com/post/how-to-provision-kubernetes-container-engine-with-terraform-on-oracle-cloud-oci).

 Hi!
 I am Safoor Safdar an experienced SRE and DevOps.
 [Read More](https://safoorsafdar.com/about).
 Don't hesitate to reach out!
 You can find me on [LinkedIn](https://linkedin.com/in/safoorsafdar), or simply shoot me an email at [me@safoorsafdar.com](mailto:me@safoorsafdar.com)